Camp4 is fully reader supported. We may earn a small commission from qualifying purchases through our links at no additional cost to you. Learn More.

 Lastly, you also need to keep in mind that the power output is directly linked to the amount of fuel the heater will be using.
 If you find the heater using too much gas, you can easily turn down the heater to ensure that it does not use up all the fuel at once.
 Most heaters will tell you how long the heater can run on a 1-pound cylinder of propane.
 However, we generally recommend choosing the 20-pound cylinders for the best value.

 Just because the heater you choose has a power output of 30,000 BTU’s does not mean you actually need to turn it up to this level.
-When looking for a new tent heater, it is important to check the settings as well.
+When looking for a new portable camping tent heater, it is important to check the settings as well.
 If the heater has numerous adjustment settings, it does make the heater a little more functional to use in different condition types.

 Most of the top heaters come with an adjustment knob that should allow you to easily dictate the right temperature that is needed for your camping.
-If you travel the world quite often, you will find that it is not always possible to use the heater on the highest level, as it might drain the oxygen in the air quite rapidly if you are not careful.
+If you travel the world quite often, you will find that it is not always possible to use a tent heater on the highest level, as it might drain the oxygen in the air quite rapidly if you are not careful.

 Design and Stability: